adeeljutt420/SE-Sports-Online-Store/README.md

 This is an e-commerce website for an online sports store developed for the Software Engineering Lab course.

 ### Description
-The Online Sports Store is an e-commerce web application where users can browse, search, and purchase sports equipment and apparel.
-Key features include user accounts, product catalog, shopping cart, checkout, order tracking, admin portal, and more.
+The Online Sports Store is an e-commerce web application where users can Browse, Search, and Purchase sports goods.
+Key features include user Account handling, Manage Product Quantity, Product catalog, Shopping cart, Checkout, Order tracking, Admin portal, and more.

 ### Technologies
 Frontend: React, NextJS, Tailwind CSS